mitchray/ample/README.md

 - Either grab a prebuilt [release](https://github.com/mitchray/ample/releases)
   - Copy the ```ample``` folder into your Ampache ```public``` folder (or just the Ampache directory if using the 'squashed' version)
   - Done!
-- or using Git repository (needs to be compiled, see Developing)
+- or build from Git repository (see Developing)
-  - Create a symbolic link within your Ampache public/base folder

 ## Accessing
 - Add ```/ample``` to your Ampache server address. e.g ```yourampache.com/ample``` or ```localhost/ampache/ample```